benjamin32561/Camerona/README.md

 ![Glass classifier architecture](https://github.com/benjamin32561/Camerona/tree/master/preperations/model%20training/keras/glass%20classification/glassModel.png)

+As you can see the model are fairly simple, They have to be simple in order to avoid overfitting to the training data.

+### Training

+The training took some time, I used [Weights & Biases](https://wandb.ai/site) to track the training of each model.
+You can see the training graphs in each of the models trainging folder:
+Camerona/preperations/model training/keras/(beard\gender\mask\glass) classification/training/training results/training graph.pdf

 ## Main files

 keras/main.py is using tensorflow models to make prediction, the predictions are displayed on a video window.